 There’s nothing wrong with these things.
 It’s a good idea to know how to make money so that you can support your craft and buy food, and it’s nice to have fitness and athletic goals to work toward.

-Unfortunately, in the pursuit of greatness in some aspects of our lives, we neglect other, sometimes quite vital aspects.
+Unfortunately, in the pursuit of greatness in some aspects of our lives, we neglect other vital aspects.

 Sleep, for instance, is more than just a little important.
-It defines everything else that we do, keeping our brains primed to form memories and think abstractly.
-Regularly and completely clearing the adenosine from our systems (the chemical that builds up over the course of a day and makes us tired, and which we disperse by sleeping) has also been connected with the prevention of age-related conditions like Alzheimer’s, and helps us maintain a dependable level of hand-eye coordination, lessening the chances of our getting in a car accident or stumbling down a set of stairs.
+It impacts everything else that we do: keeps our brains primed to form memories and think abstractly.
+Regularly and completely clearing the adenosine from our systems (the chemical that builds up over the course of a day and makes us tired, and which we disperse by sleeping) has also been connected with the prevention of age-related conditions like Alzheimer’s, and helps us maintain a dependable level of hand-eye coordination, lessening the chances of car accidents or stumbling down a set of stairs.